"Everyday life is the influence"

 About the designer

-Aram Lee is a fashion accessories and product designer based in Brooklyn, New York and serves as a part-time faculty member at Parsons School of Design.
+Aram Lee is a fashion accessories and product designer based in Brooklyn, New York.
 She is from Korea where she studied Art and Design at Seoul National University and moved to New York where she started her career as a handbag designer for Kate Spade and the Gap before moving on to become a creative director for Kooba.

 Aram’s passion for creating unique and practical designs is the focus of her creative process.
 "The design process is to work with physical objects as well as the space around it.
 I believe the silhouette should be designed in both positive and negative spaces”.